-Do you want to help your community run their buildings without wasting energy and develop new skills at the same time?
+Develop your skills and help your community run their buildings without wasting energy

 The Surefoot Effect and HeatHack are offering a new programme for communities that will help them decide what’s right for their community buildings, most of which are older and traditionally built.
 We need volunteer engineers to assist them with the more technical aspects of the programme.
 Engineers can find their own community groups to participate, or we can help them find one in their area.

 Over four two-hour sessions, the groups will learn how thermal comfort works in these difficult buildings and check whether they are using their current heating system efficiently and in line with the need to move to net zero.
 Since many of these buildings are under-used, they will also think about what the right future use of their building will be, including planning a community engagement event to gather evidence of unmet community needs.
 For some buildings, the right solution might be increased use that serves the community better, using grants and increased letting income for infrastructure changes that mitigate heat loss and change heating over from fossil fuels to electric.
 For others, it might be targeted heating that makes the users comfortable for shorter stays without attempting to warm the entire space.
 Whatever kind of engineer you are, your ability to understand basic principles of heat transfer and experience of solving problems in time and within budget will be of immense value to your local community.